KrisDeCooman/hydroblox/docs/08-implementation-details.md

 angular
 googled for the best frontend framework to be used, but concluded that all frameworks should be usable

+features to improve usability:
+- loader when calling/sending to smart contract
+- snacks (error messages) with a usefull description in case errors occur
+- reload application when switching account (back to home) -> so you can test with multiple accoutns
+- reload application when switching network (back to home)
+- check whether network is rinkeby
+- reload current page when events from smart contract

 ### Hosting

 - IPFS